-Our Nursing Board meets regularly to discuss the ongoing training of nurses in our international programmes.
-This Board works with our Overseas Operations Team to develop and implement training programmes for nurses in the centres where Chain of Hope is building up the local infrastructure.
-The Nursing Board recruit and screen all applications from nurses who would like to join a Chain of Hope mission or project.
+Our Nursing Committee meets regularly to discuss the ongoing training of nurses in our international programmes.
+This Committee works with our Overseas Operations Team to develop and implement training programmes for nurses in the centres where Chain of Hope is building up the local infrastructure.
+The Nursing Committee recruit and screen all applications from nurses who would like to join a Chain of Hope mission or project.
 These inspirational nurse educators include:

 Biomedical Engineers are the team of experts who support and fix the equipment that is essential in complex heart surgery.
 The Biomedical Engineer Committee advise our Overseas Operations team on which machines are the most effective and efficient so that Chain of Hope can supply hospitals and cardiac centres in the developing world with the best possible equipment.
 The Committee then trains local biomedical engineers in strategies of preventative maintenance in order to provide better long term sustainable systems that prevent equipment being broken or unused.
 This ensures the centres are as sustainable as possible, and that the surgical team have the equipment necessary to carry out life-saving operations.

 Our Biomedical Engineer group is led by Yoseph Mebrate, lead technician at The Royal Brompton Hospital.
 Our Biomedical Engineer Committee includes:

 Chain of Hope works with very vulnerable children and as such, we take the issues of child protection very seriously.
 As well as training all of our staff members in child protection, this group meets quarterly to advise on all issues relating to the children.

 These dedicated advisors are: